andrasq/node-qbson/Readme.md

 Change Log
 ----------

+- 0.0.12 - use q-utf8 and ieee-float for conversions
 - 0.0.8 - fix decode Long
 - 0.0.7 - encode complete
 - qmongo-0.3.0 - qmongo with batching and cursor